 You will likely want to get your vehicle back after it has been repossessed, but there are a few different ways you can go about it.

 If you have the money to pay off the loan and pay the repossession fees, that is definitely the best course of action.
 The key is speaking with your lender and buying it before it goes to auction, otherwise you’ll have to buy your own car back when it goes up on the auction block.

 If you don’t have the money to buy it back, you can try and work out new payment terms with your lender.
-However, if you’re struggling financially, it’s a good idea to speak with a repossession lawyer in Columbus, Ohio.
+However, if you’re struggling financially, it’s a good idea to speak with a bankruptcy attorney.
 In some cases, you may discover that filing for chapter 13 bankruptcy is the best course of action.
 It can allow you to regain possession of your vehicle while the terms of the loan are negotiated.

 What to do if you allow your car to be sold at auction